richardli/gatesweb/docs/country_selection/Tanzania/RH_ANCN_W_N4P.md

 ---
 # At Least 4 Antenatal Care Visit

-This Indicator represents the percentage of women who had a live birth (or stillbirth) in the two years preceding the survey who had 4+ antenatal care visits
+This Indicator represents the percentage of women who had a live birth  in the two years preceding the survey who had 4+ antenatal care visits

 ## Prevalance map